Payal-20-06/project-1/README.md

 # project-1
-this my first project of internship
+this  is my first project of internship